AppliBLE/Web_Bluetooth_App_WBA/README.md

 Example with the [NUCLEO-WBA52]() board.

-The [BLE_ApplicationInstallManager]() application, associated to a BLE application embedding OTA service, manages the firmware update over the air of a BLE application.
+The [BLE_ApplicationInstallManager]() application, associated to a Bluetooth® LE application embedding OTA service, manages the firmware update over the air of a Bluetooth® LE application.

-The BLE_ApplicationInstallManager application must run with BLE applications embedding OTA service like: [BLE_HeartRate_ota]() or [BLE_p2pServer_ota]() applications.
+The BLE_ApplicationInstallManager application must run with Bluetooth® LE applications embedding OTA service like: [BLE_HeartRate_ota]() or [BLE_p2pServer_ota]() applications.

 BLE_ApplicationInstallManager is loaded at the memory address *0x08000000*.
 BLE_HeartRate_ota or BLE_p2pServer_ota application is loaded at the memory address *0x08004000*.